 Other than changing the Grant Recipient, there will be no other changes made to the grant contract.

 Wake County and TLC have submitted letters acknowledging their responsibility in this transaction.

-Approve the assignment of the grant contract to Wake County.
+The committee unanimously recommended approving the assignment of the grant contract to Wake County.